Model Confidence: From Ensemble Disagreement to Calibrated Scores

 Bin 5: n= 490, accuracy=0.998, calibrated_conf=0.982

-This lets you verify that the calibration is working — accuracy should increase monotonically across bins, and calibrated confidence should track accuracy closely.
+Accuracy should increase monotonically across bins, and calibrated confidence should track it closely.

 Unified Across Frameworks

-One design goal we're happy with: the same UQ pipeline runs for all three model types.
-Each framework trains its ensemble differently, but the uncertainty signal and calibration pipeline are unified — conformal scaling for regression, VGMU + isotonic calibration for classification.
+The same UQ pipeline runs for all three model types.
+Each framework trains its ensemble differently, but the uncertainty signal and calibration are unified — the regression version (v0/v1/v2) for regressors, VGMU + isotonic for classifiers.

 What Confidence Doesn't Tell You

-• High confidence ≠ correct prediction.
-It means the models agree, not that they're right.
-This is a fundamental limitation of ensemble-based UQ noted by Ovadia et al., 2019.
+- High confidence ≠ correct prediction.
+For v0/v1 it means the models (and neighbors) agree, not that they're right — a fundamental limitation of ensemble UQ (Ovadia et al., 2019).

-• Novel chemistry may get falsely high confidence if it happens to fall in a region where the models extrapolate consistently.
+- Novel chemistry may get falsely high confidence if it happens to fall in a region where the models extrapolate consistently. v1's

 Summary